tokenflex/ing

 tokenflexing sync

 Daemon-friendly.
-Pair this with `daemon --install` to make it automatic at 6 AM.
+Pair this with `daemon --install` to make it automatic every hour.

 • Cursor user — one-time CSV import